Traditional Georgian cuisine. Khinkali, phali, chahokhbili, lobio, cheese, eggplant rolls.

 Borjomi: (Beverage) Borjomi Mineral Water is a naturally carbonated mineral water sourced from the Borjomi Gorge in Georgia.
 It is known for its unique taste and reputed health benefits due to its high mineral content, including calcium, magnesium, and bicarbonates.

-Chacha: (Beverage) Chacha is a strong spirit made from grape pomace, which is the leftover skins, pulp, seeds, and stems from winemaking.
+Chacha: (Spirit) Chacha is a strong spirit made from grape pomace, which is the leftover skins, pulp, seeds, and stems from winemaking.
 It is similar to Italian grappa or French marc.
 Chacha has a high alcohol content, typically around 40-65% ABV, and is enjoyed as a digestive or used in cocktails.

 Chakapuli: (Stew) Traditional Georgian stew made with by slow cooking lamb or veal in white wine, tkemali, tarragon, green onions, and other herbs.
 This dish is particularly associated with spring – when tkhemali is usually made for the year.